Ultima Evolution: Chassis

 The car's chassis is a tubular steel space frame panelled with 5251 aluminum alloy, and has a built-in roll cage for structural rigidity and safety.
 The car's body is made out of glass-reinforced plastic, with optional carbon fibre wing mirrors and front splitter.

 Wheels

 The Evolution is equipped with 18 in forged alloy wheels with an optional 19 in upgrade available.
 The tyres are manufactured by Michelin with codes of 245/35 for the front and 335/30 for the rear.
 The brakes are vented discs, with a diameter of 12.7 in at the front and rear.

-Interior features
+Interior

 The Evolution's seats and dashboard are finished in leather and Alcantara depending on the selected options.
 In place of a center console, the Evolution features a large, stainless steel gear lever and handbrake.
 The in-car entertainment system and optional satellite navigation system are manufactured by Alpine Electronics.